PashaBibko/PashaBibko-Util/README.md

 Finally you should be able to use Util library within your project by adding (it is recommended to do this within a precompiled header): `#include <Util.h>`

+##### Pre-built binaries

+If you would like to use a pre-built binary of the project and link manually to your project you can find them [here](https://github.com/PashaBibko/PashaBibko-Util/releases).
+Prebuilt binaries are only available for windows.

+To add to your project you will need to add the PB-UTIL.lib to your linker dependencies.
+In VS-22 you can find this in [Linker->Input->Additional Dependencies].
+You will also need to add the root of the project to the include paths as all paths are relative to it.
+In VS-22 you can find this in [C/C++->General->Additional Include Directories].

+##### Build manually

+If you would like to link to your project but still build the project you can run the build.bat file located within the scripts folder.
+This will require you to have CMake, Ninja and a C++ compiler available on your machine.

 ### Getting started